wnfs-wg/roadmap/README.md

 ## How do I contribute?

+Issue creation is currently locked.
+If you want the WNFS working group to prioritize something reach out to us!
-Reach out to us!
-[Create a discussion](https://github.com/wnfs-wg/roadmap/discussions/new) in this repository.
+The best way is to [create a discussion](https://github.com/wnfs-wg/roadmap/discussions/new) in this repository.